 - The multi-factorial assessment of whether or not the respondent was a worker was “suffused with factual error”.

 In relation to the first ground, the EAT found that the expectations and established practices of the parties did in fact create a mutuality of obligation.
 For example, once a courier had received a job, there was an expectation that they would complete it.
 The system also allowed Addison Lee to track the couriers via GPS to ensure they met their obligation to deliver on time.
 In the EAT's view, the fact that the courier was free to choose when (if at all) to log on to the system did not negate a worker relationship arising during the logged-on periods.
 The EAT were not persuaded that the lack of negative consequences for not logging on (unlike for Uber drivers) justified a departure from their previous decision in Uber BV and ors v Aslam and ors, which found that those drivers were workers entitled to basic employment rights.
-For further details and discussion of this case, view our previous article.

 The EAT also found that the second ground for appeal being the multi-factorial assessment of worker status was correctly applied and that AL's arguments concerning the language used in the previous judgment did not present any challenge to its conclusion that "the written terms of contract did not reflect the reality of the situation".